Chocolate Lover’s Chocolate Cake

 Divide the batter evenly between the prepared cake pans.

 Bake for about 35 minutes, or until a toothpick inserted into the center comes out clean.
-Cool the cake layers in the pans on a rack for 10 minutes.
+Cool the cake layers in the pans on a rack for 10 minutes, then invert onto a wire rack to cool completely.

 Step 2: Make the Frosting

 Place the chocolate in a microwave-safe bowl.
-Cook in the microwave in 20-second intervals, stirring in between, until it’s about three-quarters of the way melted.
-Stir, allowing the residual heat in the bowl to melt the remaining chocolate completely.
+Cook in short bursts, stirring in between, until the chocolate is melted.

 In a food processor, combine the butter, confectioners’ sugar, cocoa powder and salt.
-Process until smooth, about 30 seconds, scraping down the sides of the bowl as needed.
-Then add the corn syrup and vanilla.
+Process until smooth, about 30 seconds, then add the corn syrup and vanilla.

 You May Also Like